lukaswrz/readarg/README.md

 to use a Git submodule.
 In any case, attribution is not required.

-It is required that one file in your project defines the `READOPT_IMPLEMENTATION` macro before including the `readopt.h` header file, as with any other single-header library.
+It is required that one file in your project defines the `READARG_IMPLEMENTATION` macro before including the `readarg.h` header file, as with any other single-header library.

-An example for how to use readopt can be found in `test/test.c`.
-If you want to see how readopt represents options and operands, execute `test.sh` in the same directory.
+An example for how to use readarg can be found in `test/test.c`.
+If you want to see how readarg represents options and operands, execute `test.sh` in the same directory.

 ## Terminology